 Other Potential Differences

-General and legal transcription may have other differences that need to be considered.
+General and legal transcription may have other differences that require consideration.
 However, these largely depend on the specific provider.
-Still, they are important aspects for choosing the right partner to meet your transcription needs.
+Still, they are essential aspects to consider when choosing the right partner to meet your transcription needs.

 Pricing